 It is required a database for internal use.
 In this examples we call it ravada.
 We also need an user and a password to connect to the database.
 It is customary to call it rvd_user.
 In this stage the system wants you to set a password for the sql connection.

 $ mysqladmin -u root -p create ravada

-Grant all permissions to your user:
+Grant all permissions on this database to the rvd_user:

 Create a config file at /etc/ravada.conf with the username and password you just declared at the previous step.
 Please note that you need to edit the user and password via an editor.
 Here, we present Vi as an example.

 $ sudo vi /etc/ravada.conf db: user: rvd_user password: changeme